Glossary: HR & Recruiting Definitions

-Likewise, a CV will highlight the frequency of a candidate’s job changes and average length of employment.
-This can be used to get an idea of a candidate's potential for development and how determined they are in advancing their career.
+Likewise, a CV will highlight the frequency of a candidate’s job changes and the average length of employment.
+This can be used to get an idea of a candidate's potential for development and how determined they are to advance their career.

 All these points will have a final influence on whether a candidate is invited to an interview or rejected.

 This question will depend on your chosen submission form and recruiting methods.
 While many companies have moved away from the ‘classic’ application folder, containing physical copies of the documents, we will touch upon both these and digital applications.